untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Bake Color Management` / `Color LUT Size`: same as the model exporter, above; the LUT is referenced from the tiled scene manifest's `colorLUT` key.
+- `Color Grade LUT`: same as the model exporter, above; staged once for the whole scene and referenced from the manifest's `colorGradeLUT` key.
 - `Dry Run`: plan the partition without writing payload files.
 - `Write Manifest In Dry Run`: write the manifest JSON even when `Dry Run` is enabled.